awslabs/amazon-documentdb-tools/compat-tool/README.md

 ## Usage/Examples
 This tool supports examining compatibility with either the 3.6, 4.0, 5.0, or Elastic Clusters 5.0 versions of Amazon DocumentDB.
 The script has the following arguments:
 ```
 --version {3.6,4.0,5.0,EC5.0}               -> Check for DocumentDB version compatibility (default is 5.0)
 --directory SCANDIR                         -> Directory containing files to scan for compatibility
 --file SCANFILE                             -> Specific file to scan for compatibility
 --excluded-extensions EXCLUDEDEXTENSIONS    -> Filename extensions to exclude from scanning, comma separated
+--excluded-directories EXCLUDEDDIRECTORIES  -> Fully qualified path to directory to exclude, comma separated
 --included-extensions INCLUDEDEXTENSIONS    -> Filename extensions to include in scanning, comma separated
 ```

 #### Example 1: